KrshArchive/boat-discord/README.md

-# boat-discord
+# Discord Boat ⛵

 ## Inspiration

-This project was made because of the shutdown of Groovy and Rhythm.
-This project was inspired by the connecting two APIs workshop.
+This project was made because of the shutdown of Groovy and Rythm.
+This project was inspired by connecting the two APIs workshop.

 ## What it does